IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

     - For the `DATABASE_USERNAME` environment variable, copy and paste the `username` value from the service credentials
     - For the `DATABASE_PASSWORD` environment variable, copy and paste the `password` value from the service credentials
     - For the `DATABASE_ENDPOINT` environment variable, copy and paste the `url` value from the service credentials

+#### Watson Visual Recognition

+Variables required:
+1. VISUAL_RECOGNITION_KEY

+To get the environment variables needed to use Watson Visual Recognition, follow these next steps:

+1. Go to your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and find the Watson Visual Recognition instance you created at the start of this document.
+Click to view the instance.
+2. On the left hand side of the screen there is an option 'Service Credentials', click it.
+3. On the page, there will be an item in the table titled 'Auto-generated service credentials'.
+Click the 'View credential' dropdown next to it,
+4. - For the `VISUAL_RECOGNITION_KEY` environment variable, copy and paste the `apikey` value from the service credentials.

+#### Watson Speech to Text

+Variables required:
+1. STT_USERNAME
+2. STT_PASSWORD
+3. STT_URL

+To get the environment variables needed to use Watson Speech to Text, follow these next steps:

+1. Go to your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and find the Watson Visual Recognition instance you created at the start of this document.
+Click to view the instance.
+2. On the left hand side of the screen there is an option 'Service Credentials', click it.
+3. On the page, there will be an item in the table titled 'Auto-generated service credentials'.
+Click the 'View credential' dropdown next to it,
+4. - For the `STT_USERNAME` environment variable, copy and paste the `username` value from the service credentials.
+- For the `STT_PASSWORD` environment variable, copy and paste the `password` value from the service credentials.
+- For the `STT_URL` environment variable, copy and paste the `url` value from the service credentials.